Jada42/Hamba/README.md

-# Hybrid Attention-SSM-Hopfield Model – HASS
+# Hybrid Attention-SSM-Hopfield Model – ASH?
+HASS?
+Which name do you enjoy?

 This random curiosity project explores a **novel hybrid architecture** that mixes **Transformers (self-attention)**, **State-Space Models (SSMs)**, and